zhao-hr/oh-my-papers-website/README.md

 This is a front-end completion of "Oh My Papers".

 You can test the program locally through "PHPStudy".
 For example, you may create a local website with a domain name "www.ohmypapers.com" in "PHPStudy".
-Put all the files from this "front-end/" in your local path "/phpstudy/WWW/www.ohmypapers.com/".
+Put all the files from "front-end/" in your local path "/phpstudy/WWW/www.ohmypapers.com/".

 Enter "back-end/".
 Download files from [oh-my-paper](shttps://github.com/Galaxies99/oh-my-papers) and put them in "back-end/".
 After training, run the following command: